IBRAHIM7q/shadowcontent/PROJECT_STRUCTURE.md

 # Project Structure Documentation

 ## Overview
-This document provides a comprehensive overview of the project structure for the Instagram-like application.
+This document provides a comprehensive overview of the project structure for the Shadow social media platform.

 ## Root Directory
 ```
-insta1/
+shadow/
 ├── .env.local
 ├── .gitignore
 ├── .nvmrc